 Students get a special blend of classroom learning and hands-on engineering practice, creating technical leaders who are able to “engineer the greater good” for society.

 St. Mary’s focuses on educating the whole individual by integrating liberal arts and professional education.
 Our institution promotes student development in the context of the larger community, preparing students for success not only in their engineering careers, but also in all aspects of their lives.
-Education of the whole person is an important trait of the Marianist education philosophy that we follow in our engineering programs.
+Education of the whole person is an important trait of the Marianist education philosophy that we follow in our Engineering programs.
+We also offer thought-provoking lectures from a variety of experts each semester during the Engineering Seminar Series.

 Our programs in Computer Engineering, Electrical Engineering and Industrial Engineering are accredited by the Engineering Accreditation Commission of ABET.